 4. Wait for your turn to speak.

-Part of being an empathic listener is holding your opinion not unless the other party asks for it.
-It is the practice of listening attentively and being responsive to other input.
+Part of being an empathic listener is holding your opinion unless the other party asks for it.
+It is the practice of listening attentively and being responsive to others’ input.
 Just listen to the other person and actually hear what he is saying.
 Resist the urge to fill the moments of dead air with your thoughts, opinions, or feelings.

 However, you can ask open-ended questions to continue the flow of conversation.
 You can ask, “Tell me more about what happened.” or “How does this incident make you feel?”